 This means making room in your life for the important things you really enjoy too which is an instant way to find yourself feeling less stressed.

 This is where having a planner is a really useful way to manage your time.
 Your time is precious so use it wisely.

 Find your perfect planner with the best planners for women

 4. Give Yourself Down Time

 We can’t be on the go non-stop.
 A break is necessary in order to function at our full capacity.
-Schedule in downtime as part of your everyday routine.
+Schedule downtime as part of your everyday routine.
 Take some time to chill out in front of the TV, read a book or just do absolutely nothing.

-This is also where having relaxing hobbies can be really great for your wellbeing too.
+This is also where having relaxing hobbies can be really great for your well-being too.
 Note that I said relaxing!
-I’m not talking competitive sport unless that does help you relax.
+I’m not talking about competitive sports unless that does help you relax.

-Being so connected to so many other people 24 hours a day can be great, but it can also be detrimental to your well-being if you aren’t taking some time away from your technology.
+Being so connected to so many people 24 hours a day can be great, but it can also be detrimental to your well-being if you aren’t taking some time away from your technology.

 Mealtimes are a great time to disconnect, and also set a certain time each night when putting your devices aside until morning – especially if it is work-related.
 Work should never be an all-night thing, even if you work at home.

-I will admit this is one of my biggest personal challenges and to help keep myself on track, I have set up a downtime period in my iPhone to remind me.
+I will admit this is one of my biggest personal challenges and to help keep myself on track, I have set up a downtime period on my iPhone to remind me.
 If your phone does not have this ability, set a nightly reminder instead.